Higher Degrees by Research

-Applications for Postgraduate Research Training at the Monash Health Translation Precinct are made through the Monash Graduate Education.
-Once accepted, your enrollment is managed here with the School of Clinical Sciences at Monash Health.
+Applications for Graduate Research Training at the Monash Health Translation Precinct are made through the Monash Graduate Education.
+Once accepted, your enrolment is managed here with the School of Clinical Sciences at Monash Health.

 Applications are accepted ONLY with the endorsement of a person who is willing to serve as your supervisor.
 You should approach individual researchers with a request to support your application by supplying sufficient detail about your education, research experience and research interests.

 - Overview of the new Monash Doctoral Program

 - What you need to know about Milestone requirements (Authcate required)

 For more information please contact Ms Danielle Busacca, SCS Graduate Research Administration Officer (email: email@example.com)